jQSfire125/CreditCard/README.md

 The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (**Université Libre de Bruxelles**) on big data mining and fraud detection.

-I want to thank Max Kuhn (https://topepo.github.io/caret/) and DataCamp (https://www.datacamp.com)
+I want to thank Max Kuhn: https://topepo.github.io/caret/ and DataCamp: https://www.datacamp.com for their help.

 More details on current and past projects on related topics are available on https://www.researchgate.net/project/Fraud-detection-5 and the page of the [DefeatFraud](https://mlg.ulb.ac.be/wordpress/portfolio_page/defeatfraud-assessment-and-validation-of-deep-feature-engineering-and-learning-solutions-for-fraud-detection/) project.
 #### Please refer to the following papers:
 Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi. **_Calibrating Probability with Undersampling for Unbalanced Classification_**.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015
 Dal Pozzolo, Andrea; Caelen, Olivier; Le Borgne, Yann-Ael; Waterschoot, Serge; Bontempi, Gianluca. **_Learned lessons in credit card fraud detection from a practitioner perspective_**, Expert systems with applications, 41,10,4915-4928,2014, Pergamon